 When we honor mothers at church, the women get a flower, which is usually half dead before we get it home.
 At our church, the guys get a pen, which is useful.

 Don’t get me wrong.
 I have nothing against Mother’s Day gifts, in general, or against Mother’s Day.
 If we’re going to truly stand behind the idea that parenting is the most important work we do, then we should be honoring mothers, however defined.
 And fathers, too.
-I’m not even bugged about the gender distinction of the honor, because each gender brings something unique and necessary to the process of parenting and helping our kids build their identities.
-Please note, this is not a knock on same gender parents or single parents – they do even more work to help their kids build healthy gender identity.
+I’m not even bugged about the gender distinction of the honor, because each gender identity brings something unique and necessary to the process of parenting and helping our kids build their identities.
+Please note, this is not a knock on same-gender parents, non-binary parents, or single parents – they do even more work to help their kids build healthy gender identity.

 What bugs me is how our advertising community and the larger society insist on reinforcing rigid gender roles, particularly the ones that present women as decorative and insubstantial.
 We get the flowers, which last maybe a few days.
 We get the chocolates, which also last a few days.
 We get kitchen appliances, because we’re the cooks, and we get them in “pretty” colors, especially insubstantial pastels.